lolkhalil/Home-Lab/README.md

 - Media

 ## Jellyfin
-I run my Jellyfin instance on an LXC using one of the [Promox Helper Scripts](https://tteck.github.io/Proxmox/) which are great!
+I run my Jellyfin instance on an LXC using one of the [Proxmox Helper Scripts](https://tteck.github.io/Proxmox/) which are great!

 ### Plugins:
 - [Intro Skipper](https://github.com/intro-skipper/intro-skipper): I mean it's in the name, 50/50 on when it'll work